Neck surgery may be an option if you find that nonsurgical treatments have not relieved your pain and/or neurological symptoms.

 The two most common surgery options for neck pain are designed to remove a damaged disc and restore normal spacing within the vertebral level to decompress a nerve root and/or the spinal cord.

-Another way to do a discectomy is through the back of the neck, called posterior cervical decompression or microdiscectomy, where only part of the disc is removed and no spinal fusion is needed.
+Less commonly, the surgery may be approached through the back of the neck, called posterior cervical decompression or microdiscectomy.
+In this case, only part of the disc is removed, and no spinal fusion is needed.
 The location of the cervical disc herniation must be accessible with minimal manipulation of the spinal cord.
 If the location is too central, it is safer to use the ACDF approach.

-Compared to ACDF, a potential benefit of cervical ADR is that it retains more natural neck mobility.
-As a somewhat newer method, however, it is practiced by fewer surgeons than ACDF and longer-term outcomes are still being studied.
+Compared to ACDF, a potential benefit of cervical disc replacement is that it retains more natural neck mobility.
+As a somewhat newer method, however, it is not as common as ACDF and longer-term outcomes are still being studied.

-ACDF is still considered the gold standard for neck pain surgery, but cervical ADR has been gaining in popularity.
-In some cases, such as when advanced spinal degeneration is present, ACDF may still be an option but not cervical ADR.
+ACDF is still considered the gold standard for neck pain surgery, but cervical ADR is also a popular option.
+In some cases, such as when advanced spinal degeneration is present, ACDF may still be an option but not a cervical artificial disc.

 Other Surgical Options for Spinal Decompression